commonsharp/SurvivalProject-Server/README.md

 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).
 * Level xx5 missions aren't working.
-* When you create a new mission room, you have to make an action (change character/cards) at least once for the correct level to be shown.
+* ~~When you create a new mission room, you have to make an action (change character/cards) at least once for the correct level to be shown.~~
 * If you use a random character, people in the lobby can't see that you picked a random character.
-* If you have 2 players on one team in hero mode, the game starts.
+* ~~If you have 2 players on one team in hero mode, the game starts.~~
 * If a user puts two cards of the same type and same price in the user shop, and someone purchase it, the two of them are removed.
 * There's a bug that if there are 4 people in a room, sometimes the user player update message isn't getting sent.
 It happened in hero mode.
 Possible fix - make room methods synchronized.
 It also happened once when I played in a 1v1 tournament on two VMs and once when I played with someone else in survival mode on Windows 10.

 # 03/05/2017
 * Fight club mode is now working.
 * Tournament mode is now working.
+* Bug fix: When you create a new mission room, you have to make an action (change character/cards) at least once for the correct level to be shown.
+* Bug fix: If you have 2 players on one team in hero mode, the game starts.

 # 02/05/2017
 * Found a way to decompress PGF files and compress PNG/BMP files.
 This means it is now possible to edit the graphics of the game.
 Credits also go to FunG who guided me on how to decompress the PGF files.